IdoMunthe/mitovator/README.md

 ### 🧱 Requirements

 You need [Lively Wallpaper](https://www.rocksdanister.com/lively/)— a free, open-source live wallpaper engine for Windows.
+Install it before continuing to the next step.

 ---